TrumpForUSA/HowTrumpWins2020/Trump-Parental-Leave.md

 ### Expected Single Parents - Pregnancy
 For those that plan on being a single parent (either one parent on the birth certificate, or a second parent that doesn't plan on being involved in raising the child), ***TPL*** eligibility will begin six months before the due date, which will continue until twelve months after the due date.

+> In all cases, the pregnant mother will make the decision on the eligibility of a parent.

 ### Adoptions
 For those adopting children under the age of 18, ***TPL*** eligibility will begin once the adoption has been finalized for a period of six months, or for a period of twelve months in the case of a single parent.